-Craniosacral therapy and myofascial release may be covered under "occupational therapy" as part of comprehensive treatment program - if you have "out of network" benefits.
-Movement, myofascial stretching, sensory motor approaches, neuromuscular re-education, and mind/body interventions may be integrated into the session.
+- Integrative Occupational Therapy is an integrative mind, brain, body approach that includes a comprehensive treatment program with functional evaluation with a focus on manual therapy (craniosacral therapy and myofascial release).
+Movement, myofascial stretching, neuromuscular re-education, postural work, sensory integration, lifestyle coaching, and mind/body interventions may be integrated into the session.
 Integrative Occupational therapy integrates structure and function and helps clients achieve wholeness in all areas of life.
 Occupational Therapy requires a physician referral and may be reimbursed by insurance. ( All ages welcome).

 Walter Blick is a Licensed Massage Therapist and Occupational Therapist.
 Occupational therapy is reimbursable by insurance.
 If a client has a physician's referral for Occupational Therapy, invoices for insurance will be given.
 For Occupational Therapy, Patients will be treated only for the diagnosis under that referral.
 Patients are responsible for payment to at the time of treatment, and can then file for reimbursement by their insurance carriers.
 I do not bill insurance companies directly, but we will provide invoices with billing codes for patients to submit to their insurers for reimbursement, provided the criteria for submission are met.